syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-sections.md

 WordDocument document = new WordDocument();
 //Add the first section to the document.
 IWSection section = document.addSection();
-//Set the DifferentOddAndEvenPages to true for inserting the header and footer text. section.getPageSetup().setDifferentOddAndEvenPages(true);
+//Set the DifferentOddAndEvenPages property to true for inserting the header and footer text. section.getPageSetup().setDifferentOddAndEvenPages(true);
 //Add a paragraph to the section.
 IWParagraph paragraph = section.addParagraph();